patelvivekdev/voyageai-ai-provider/readme.md

 });
 ```

-> !note
+> [!TIP]
-> If you are getting error for image url not found, you can convert image to base64 and pass the base64 string to the image array.
+> If you are getting error for image url not found, convert image to base64 and pass the base64 string to the image array.
 > The value should be a Base64-encoded image in the data URL format data:[<mediatype>];base64,<data>.
 > Currently supported mediatypes are: image/png, image/jpeg, image/webp, and image/gif.